starchildluke/centiskorch/src/content/nicknames/iron-moth.md

 Let's have a look at Iron Moth's origins and some of those nicknames.

-**Please note**: at the time of writing, this may contain spoilers for the DLC but nothing connected to the storyline.

 ## Origins

 Iron Moth is a robotic-looking moth Pokémon that looks very similar to Volcarona.
 The main difference is its six diamond-shaped wings that are orange with white speckles and a single black triangle marking on each, and they levitate away from its body.